sscarduzio/elasticsearch-readonlyrest-plugin/README.md

 You're free to expand the rules chain further if you need more fine grained access control.

-## Building this project for a different version of Elasticsearch
+## Building for a different version of Elasticsearch
 Just edit pom.xml properties replacing the version number with the one needed:
 ```        <elasticsearch.version>0.90.7</elasticsearch.version> ```